-- Want to use their reach and influence to help eliminate gender inequity and domestic and family violence. - Modify their practices, products and platforms to be safer and more private for survivors and their children, and women in general.
+- Want to use their reach and influence to help eliminate gender inequity and domestic and family violence. - Donate products and services for survivors. - Modify their practices, products and platforms to be safer and more private for survivors and their children, and women in general.